Wildlife of Ivory Coast: Flora

 As of 2016, 3660 species of vascular plant had been recorded in Ivory Coast.
 The Ébrié Lagoon is dominated by mangroves and herbaceous vegetation including both rooted and floating aquatic plants.
 Further inland are extensive swamps with larger herbaceous plants and small trees.

 In the southwest of the country, the Taï National Park protects the largest area of forest remaining in the Upper Guinean rainforest belt of West Africa.
 The vegetation is predominantly dense evergreen ombrophilous forest with emergent trees up to 60 m tall, with massive trunks and large buttresses or stilt roots.
 This mature tropical forest includes some 1,300 species of higher plants and has been designated as a World Heritage Site and a UNESCO Biosphere Reserve.
 Another area that has been protected is the Comoé National Park, near the border with Burkina Faso.
 This has a variety of habitats, including gallery forests, woodland, open savannas and wetland.

 Fauna

 As of 2016, some 252 species of mammal had been recorded in Ivory Coast, 666 species of bird, 153 species of reptile, 80 species of amphibian and 671 species of fish.
 In the shallow parts of the Ébrié Lagoon there are a range of invertebrates including polychaete worms, nemertean worms, oligochaetes, isopods, amphipods and prawns.
-Over a hundred species of fish have been recorded here, and the lagoon and surrounding swamps are home to the pygmy hippopotamus, the Nile crocodile, the West African slender-snouted crocodile, the dwarf crocodile and the African manatee.
+Over a hundred species of fish have been recorded here, and the lagoon and surrounding swamps are home to the pygmy hippopotamus, the West African crocodile, the West African slender-snouted crocodile, the dwarf crocodile and the African manatee.